Mahavishnu: Gaudiya Vaishnavism

-The Srimad Bhagavatam also states that Krishna is the Supreme Being, who expands first as Balarama, then into the first quadruple expansion of Sankarshana, Vasudeva, Pradyumna, and Aniruddha.
-Sankarshana expands into Narayana, then Narayana expands into the second quadruple expansion of Sankarshana, Vasudeva, Pradyumna, and Aniruddha, then Sankarshana expands into Karanodakasayi-Visnu (Maha-Vishnu), who reclines within the Mahat-Tattva, the first expansion Purusha is used interchangeably for Mahavishnu.
+According to Gaudiya tradition of Bhagavatam, Krishna is the Supreme Being, who expands first as Balarama, then into the first quadruple expansion of Sankarshana, Vasudeva, Pradyumna, and Aniruddha.
+Sankarshana expands into Narayana, then Narayana expands into the second quadruple expansion of Sankarshana, Vasudeva, Pradyumna, and Aniruddha, then Sankarshana expands into Karanodakasayi-Visnu (Maha-Vishnu), who reclines within the Mahat-Tattva, creating innumerable universes from the pores on his body.
+He then expands into each universe as Garbhodakasayi-Vishnu, from which Brahma emerges.
+Here, the first expansion Purusha is used interchangeably for Mahavishnu.
 From sattva emerges Vishnu (Garbhodakshayi), and from tamas arises Shankara.
 These are known as the guna avatars of Krishna.

 Role

-Mahavishnu is said to lie in the Causal Ocean, or the Karana Sagar.
+Mahavishnu is said to lie in the Causal Ocean, or the Garbhodaka.
 According to Vaishnava cosmogony, he puts the seed of this material universe in Mahamaya by glancing at her.
 Mahamaya remains the ever obedient material energy of Vishnu.
 All the natural elements including sky, fire, water, air and land are created along with mind, intelligence and false ego.

 After this, Mahavishnu enters each of the many universes so created (seeds emerging from the pores of His skin) as Garbhodaksayi Vishnu, who lays down in each and every of these individual material universes (Brahmanas).
 It can be interpreted that Garbodakshayi Vishnu is the collective soul of all souls in a particular material universe, and that Mahavishnu is the collective soul of all souls in all of the material universes.

 From Garbhodaksayi Vishnu then emerges Brahmā, who is the secondary creator (due to his need to meditate to create planets in the material universe) of the planetary systems within this material universe (Brahmanda).